 Firstly, to ensure you are competent enough to be able to dive without being anxious or needing a lot of assistance from your guide, as in the cenote you swim in a ‘conga style’ line, rather than in buddy pairs.

 Secondly, you will need to have good control of your buoyancy.
-Throughout the dive we have a few depth-changes (especially compared with the open ocean!) and we don’t want you to bump into and destroy the million-year-old rock structures or crawl on the floor.
+Throughout the dive, there will be a few depth-changes (especially compared with the open ocean!) and we don’t want you to bump into and destroy the million-year-old rock structures or crawl on the floor.

-We will conduct a weight-check prior to every Cenote dive, as these are fresh-water dives.
+We will conduct a weight check prior to every Cenote dive, as these are fresh-water dives and you will need a different amount of wight compared with the salt water of the ocean.

 How Does Cenote Diving Differ from Ocean Diving?